-This mouthwatering Guinness Beef Stew with the unmistakable flavor of Guinness stout is rich and…
+Mouthwatering and robust Guinness Beef Stew with the unmistakable flavor of Guinness stout.
+Perfect with…

 This Marmite Beef Stew has an additional layer of flavor with the additon of a distinctive yeast extract making it super hearty and tasty.
 A must-try!